OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:3

-Then Solomon went to Hamath-zobah and captured it.
+Solomon proceeded to Hamath-zobah and took control of it.

 ---